 Multiple sclerosis impacts both the disabled-bodied and able-bodies partners in a relationship.
 For partners who double as caretakers, it can be challenging to navigate this.
-In my live webinar with the MSAA, I discuss how care partners can thrive in the relationship.
+In Kimberly Castelo's live webinar with the MSAA, she discusses how care partners can thrive in the relationship.

 Marriage doesn't automatically mean lasting love.
 People can stay married and not stay in love.
 It's important for partners to nurture love and connection so that their love lasts throughout their relationship.
 Here are some things to remember when thinking about cultivating your love to last.